PS-anon/PS-anon.github.io/content/about/_index.md

 Rap keeps me alive and jazz keeps me calm, focus and relaxed.
 I do have a favourite artist, is G-Eazy, he has some really nice songs, I especially like the album "Everything is strange here", but I listen to other rappers too : Drake, 2Pac, Biggie, Polo G, Da Baby, N.W.A., 50 Cent ...
 Fav song : G-Eazy Every Night Of The Year
-I do not really have a fav jazz artist, I mostly liten to a random playlist.
+I do not really have a fav jazz artist, I mostly listen to a random playlist.

 ## Husky Owner
 Another childhood dream was to own a Husky , which I do now :)